-The committee must report to a GMM every third quarter.
+The committee must report to a General Membership Meeting (GMM) every third quarter.

-The committee's year end report will be presented to the local CUPE 3903 Executive Committee, and the Labour Management Committee (LMC) for submission to the Employer, no later than two (2) weeks after the August 31st year end.
-The local CUPE 3903 union can not receive the next yearly installment of funds until such as report is given to the Employer via the LMC.
+The Committee's year-end report will be presented to the Local CUPE 3903 Executive Committee, and the Labour Management Committee (LMC) for submission to the Employer, no later than two (2) weeks after the August 31st year-end.
+The Local CUPE 3903 cannot receive the next yearly instalment of funds until such as report is given to the Employer via the Labour Management Committee.